MartinHoldrege/SEI/README.md

 Analysis of sagebrush ecological integrity responses to climate change.

-This is the branch of this repository that provides the scripts used for the analyses presented in Holdrege et al. (Rangeland Ecology and Management) and used to create the data files for the accompanying data-release.
+This is the branch of this repository that provides the scripts used for the analyses presented in Holdrege et al. 2024 (Rangeland Ecology and Management) and used to create the data files for the accompanying data-release.

 Manuscript:
-Holdrege, M.C., Palmquist, K.A., Schlaepfer, D.R., Lauenroth, W.K., Boyd, C.S.,
-Creutzburg, M.K., Crist, M.R., Doherty, K.E., Remington, T.E., Tull, J.C.,
-Wiechman, L.A., Bradford, J.B., in press.
-Climate change amplifies ongoing declines in sagebrush ecological integrity.
-Rangeland Ecology and Management.
+Holdrege, M.C., K.A.
+Palmquist, D.R.
+Schlaepfer, W.K.
+Lauenroth, C.S.
+Boyd, M.K.
+Creutzburg, M.R.
+Crist, K.E.
+Doherty, T.E.
+Remington, J.C.
+Tull, L.A.
+Wiechman, J.B.
+Bradford,  2024.
+Climate Change Amplifies Ongoing Declines in Sagebrush Ecological Integrity.
+Rangeland Ecology & Management, 97:25–40 https://doi.org/10.1016/j.rama.2024.08.003

 Data release:
 Holdrege, M.C., Schlaepfer, D.R., Palmquist, K.A., Theobald, D.M., and Bradford, J.B., 2024, Current and projected sagebrush ecological integrity across the Western U.S., 2017-2100: U.S. Geological Survey data release,